Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 It’s the one thing buyers hate.

 • Ensure consistency during every interaction.
 According to a research report from Salesforce, 85% of shoppers expect consistency during every interaction.
-This doesn’t just mean ensuring that all of your customer-facing employees deliver the same great experience, it also means making sure that the inventory on your website and in store is updated in real time.
-If your website shows that inventory is available at a local store, make sure it actually is so that your customers aren’t wasting time commuting to the store when there isn’t actually any inventory.
+This means making sure that the inventory on your website and in store is updated in real time.
+If your website shows that inventory is available at a local store, make sure it actually is so that your customers aren't wasting time commuting to the store when there isn't actually any inventory.

 • Provide generous return and exchange policies.
 “Final Sale” may as well translate to “Not going to buy this because if it doesn’t fit, I can’t return it”.
 Every store should be in the business of making their customers happy.
 And one easy way to provide peace of mind for your customers (and increase their chances of making a purchase) is to provide generous return and exchange policies.